rexresearch

 healing is a complex phenomenon involving a number of processes,

-proliferation of both parenchymal and connective tissue cells,
+and proliferation of both parenchymal and connective tissue

-connective tissue and parenchymal components, and acquisition of
+remodelling of connective tissue and parenchymal components, and

-wound strength[3].
-All these steps are orchestrated in a
+acquisition of wound strength[3].
+All these steps are

-controlled manner by a variety of cytokines including growth
+orchestrated in a controlled manner by a variety of cytokines

-factors[4].
-Some of these growth factors like platelet-derived
+including growth factors[4].
+Some of these growth factors like

-fibroblast growth factor (FGF) and epidermal growth factor (EGF)
+factor B (TGF-B), fibroblast growth factor (FGF) and epidermal

-growth-promoting agents or compounds which can enhance the in situ
+compounds which can enhance the in situ generation of these

-generation of these growth factors is required to augment the
+growth factors is required to augment the healing process.

-healing process.
-Several factors delay or reduce wound healing,
+Several factors delay or reduce wound healing, including

-blood supply, lymphatic blockage and diabetes mellitus.
-Generally
+supply, lymphatic blockage and diabetes mellitus.
+Generally if

 increasing healing rate could be achieved[5].